PrinceCuet77/HTML-CSS/CSS3/README.md

 />
 ```

-- And use in css as well
+- And use in CSS as well

 ```css
 font-family: 'Roboto', sans-serif;
 ```

-- Or I can import in css and use in css as well
+- Or I can import in CSS and use in CSS as well

 ```css
 @import url('https://fonts.googleapis.com/css2?family=Roboto:ital,wght@0,400;0,700;1,400&display=swap');